deflomu/Automatic-OpenWRT-Files/README.md

 INSTALL
 =======

 Copy automatic_*_mipsel.ipk and libpcrecpp_*_mipsel.ipk from bin/packages/mipsel/ to the fon router and install both with opkg.
+Enable in /etc/config/automatic.
+Start with /etc/init.d/automatic start.